Dpdl-io/DpdlEngine/doc/Dpdl_language_plugins.md

 ### Dpdl embedded code API

-Data and variables can be exchanged with the embedded code via the dpdl stack by using the API functions:
+Data and variables can be exchanged with the embedded code via the dpdl runtime stack by using the API functions:

 **`dpdl_stack_push(..)`**